 — PLUS —

-If time is your issue, you may want to consider investing the time together for:
+And if time is your issue, consider investing the time together for:

 Cindy Wright of Marriage Missions International wrote this article.